fenxu/azure-powershell-docs-prod/azure/ServiceFabric/v3.1/Send-ServiceFabricDeployedServicePackageHealthReport.md

 ```

 ### -ServiceManifestName
-name of the ServiceManifest for the concerned service.
+Specifies the name of a Service Fabric service manifest.
+Together with *ApplicationName* and *NodeName*, this value uniquely identifies the deployed service package health entity.

 ```yaml
 Type: String